Over the years, I’ve come to find that when doing a home project that involves wood, cherry and maple are some of my favorite options.

 - Glazed Wood: To give the wood a nice finish while protecting it from water damage, glazing the wood is a treatment that can be applied.
 The glazing will preserve the original and natural color of the wood; it will also complement the wood as the wood ages.

-When comparing Maple wood and Cherry wood, we can see that Maple wood has a greater variety of uses and is also more durable in most instances.
+When comparing Maple wood and Cherry wood, you can see that Maple wood has a greater variety of uses and is also more durable in most instances.
 Cherry wood, on the other hand, is a sophisticated wood that tends to need a little more care and treatment.